DIDSR/DomId/docs/index.rst

 Experiment tutorials in Jupyter notebooks are available for both the MNIST dataset and a digital pathology dataset.

 By adopting a highly modular design, the codebase prioritizes straightforward extensibility, so that new models, datasets or tasks can be added with ease.
-The software design of DomId follows the design principles of [DomainLab](https://github.com/marrlab/DomainLab), which is a modular Python package for training domain invariant neural networks and has been used to develop DomId.
+The software design of DomId follows the design principles of `DomainLab <https://github.com/marrlab/DomainLab>`_, which is a modular Python package for training domain invariant neural networks and has been used to develop DomId.

 .. toctree::
    :maxdepth: 1